arngll/arngll-spec/n6drc-arngll.md

  *  **TX Power** (8-bits, signed, dBm): The transmit power of the responder.
 A value of -128 means the transmit power is unknown or unsupported.
-Knowing the transmit power of the responder can allow the requestor to calculate the attenuation of the signal path.
+Knowing the transmit power of the responder can allow the requester to calculate the attenuation of the signal path.

 There is no MAC-command-specific-payload for a signal report